substack/glog/readme.markdown

 the `glog useradd` command.

-Once users have been configured, everyone who tries to `git push` new articles will need to be have a user token.
+Once users have been configured, everyone who tries to `git push` new articles will need to have a user token.

 Now you can list the glog users with `glog users`: